 The wax on apples are mostly non-petroleum based and safe for consumption.
 However, if you’re concerned, go for organic apples.
 One way to remove the wax is by brushing with a fruit brush although you may not get it off completely.

-If you use a centrifugal juicer to make your apple juice, you will notice that the juice turn brown.
+If you use a centrifugal juicer to make your apple juice, you will notice that the juice turns brown very rapidly.
 This is oxidation, and oxidized juice is in effect, spoiled juice.
 To prevent this, add lemon when juicing apples, and feed them in to the machine alternately.